Skip to content

 Quality teams needed answers from CAPA, CAPA-Task and Deviation data but depended on analysts to write SQL and build reports.
 They also wanted to prioritize open items by real precedent, not generic aggregate benchmarks that ignore how similar cases actually resolved.

-What it does
+What it did

 Historical Similarity Prioritization